e66e/library-app/README.md

+Implementation of "Full Stack: React and Java Spring Boot - The Developer Guide (https://www.udemy.com/course/full-stack-react-and-java-spring-boot-the-developer-guide/)" with my own changes to it.

-In frontend remember to create auth0Config.ts file like this:
+In frontend(src/lib/) remember to create auth0Config.ts file like this:
 ```

 export const auth0Config = {